andreataglia/jlite-compiler/README.md

 A second implementation is the StaticCheckingVisitor, which checks for the Distinct-Name Checking at first, and then goes on subsequently applying the typing rules as formally specified in the document `assignment2_text.pdf`.
 During the exploration it fills the Symbol Table and adds all the required type information for the use of IR Generator right after.

 A third implementation is the IRGenerator.
 It creates another, simpler tree which is the structure that will be given as input to the back-end compiler.
 It holds the required information for abstracting from the initial source code, so the back-end compiler doesn't need to know about the compiled language.
+The visitor generates an intermediate code representation which adhere to the IR3 specification which can be found in the file `assignment2_text.pdf`.

 ## Prerequisites